 You can choose to limit the crawl based on:

 These settings control how the crawler will interact with any login functionality that is encountered during the crawl.
+You can configure whether the crawler should:

 These settings control how Burp Scanner handles application errors (connection failures and transmission timeouts) that arise during the crawl phase of the scan.